 The 3.5-liter V6 Hyundai Kia G6CU engine was produced in South Korea from 1999 to 2007 and was installed on such popular concern models as the Terracan, Santa Fe and Kia Sorento.
 Such a power unit is inherently only a clone of the well-known Mitsubishi 6G74 engine.

-In 1999, the G6AU unit was updated to EURO 3 economy standards and received a new G6CU index, but in essence it remained a clone of the popular Mitsubishi 6G74 gasoline engine.
+In 1999, the G6AU unit was updated to EURO 3 environmental standards and received a new G6CU index, but in essence it remained a clone of the popular Mitsubishi 6G74 gasoline engine.
 By design, this is a simple V-twin engine with a cast-iron block with a 60° camber angle and two 24-valve aluminum DOHC heads equipped with hydraulic compensators.
 Also, this power unit had a distributed fuel injection and a timing belt drive.

 |Fuel system||distributed injection|